hcutchley/Blender_oldGPU/README.md

 **DOWNLOAD A PATCHED VERSION OF BLENDER FROM RELEASES**

-    _(When you run this build for the first time, Blender will compile CUDA kernels for your GPU automatically.
+    *(When you run this build for the first time, Blender will compile CUDA kernels for your GPU automatically.*
-    This may take several minutes — it happens only once.g)_
+    *This may take several minutes — it happens only once)*

 **OR FOLLOW INSTRUTCTIONS AND COMPILE BLENDER FOR YOURSELF**